Charter Communications, Inc. research snapshot

 Business essence

 Customers pay Charter because home and business connectivity is essential.
-The company sells broadband access, video, mobile, voice, advertising, and support through a dense cable and fiber-access network under the Spectrum brand.
+The company sells broadband access, mobile, video, voice, advertising, and support through a dense cable and fiber-access network under the Spectrum brand, serving about 31.5 million customer relationships.

 Moat